VW's key plant hit by parts shortage in supplier row

 The disruptions coincide with similar problems in Emden, VW's northern German plant where a sister company of the supplier stopped deliveries of seat covers earlier this month, two sources close to VW said.

-VW on Monday said it will reduce working hours for about a third of the Emden plant's 9,000 staff, initially from Aug.
+VW on Monday said it will reduce working hours for about a third of the Emden plant's 9,000 staff, initially for a period from Aug.
 18 to 24.
-Working hours at Wolfsburg may be cut too next week, Bild said.
+(Reporting by Andreas Cremer; Editing by Toby Chopra)